unikorn-cloud/kubernetes/ARCHITECTURE.md

 ### Argo CD Driver

-The Argo CD driver assumes that Argo CD is running in namepsaced mode (as opposed to cluster scoped mode), and therefore all applications and remote clusters will be provisioned in the same namespace.
+The Argo CD driver assumes that Argo CD is running in namespaced mode (as opposed to cluster scoped mode), and therefore all applications and remote clusters will be provisioned in the same namespace.

-Application names will be generated based on the applicaion ID, so ensure these are kept within the 63 character limit.
+Application names will be generated based on the application ID, so ensure these are kept within the 63 character limit.
 Applications are retrieved based on label selectors containing at least the application name.
 Applications may have an additional set of labels if the application name isn't unique within the host cluster and can be attached in the ID to ensure uniqueness, e.g. the control plane, project etc.